cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 ## Quotas

-Explaining quotas

-- What all the quotas are
-- machines
-- volumes
+Azimuth quotas refer to the allocation and management of computing resources within the Azimuth platform, which is designed for High Performance Computing (HPC) and Artificial Intelligence (AI) workloads

+Azimuth quotas include: machine, volumes, external IPs, CPUs RAm and Volume Storage as shown below:

+{{<image src="img/docs/azimuth-images/Azimuth-quotas-Page.jpg" caption="Quotas page">}}

+- machines: indicates the number of allowed machines that can be spinned up in the project/tenancy
+- volumes: indicates the number of volumes that can be created in the tenancy/project
-- external IPs (note that the quota use is for the tenancy, not the IPs attache to machines/ in use by platforms)
+- external IPs (note that the quota use is for the tenancy, not the IPs attached to machines/ in use by platforms)
-- CPUs
-- RAM
-- volume storage
+- CPUs: indicates the total number of CPUs that can be defines for all platforms in the current tenancy
+- RAM: indicates the total amount of RAM that can be define for all platforms in the current tenancy.
+- volume storage: indiactes the total size of storage capacity that can be defined for platforms in the current tenancy.

 ## Advanced use

+In the advanced tab there are two sections, the machine and the volume sections

+- To create a machine go: ({{<ref "azimuth-cloud-portal" >}})
+- To create a volume go:

 Use of machine and volume tabs